-The industry has steadily consolidated around the incumbent telephone and cable companies since.
+The industry has steadily consolidated around the incumbent telephone and cable companies ever since.
 By 2004, the top four firms accounted for roughly half of all revenues.
-That number grew to 58% by 2010, where it has stayed relatively stable for the last five years.
-The top five companies – Bell, Rogers, Shaw, Telus and Videotron, in that order – accounted for 69% of all revenues, by our measure, or 74% of the retail internet access market, according to the CRTC’s figures (p.
-187).
+That figure rose steadily over the next decade, to the point where the top four firms have accounted for around 60% of the market.
+The number in 2015, was 61%.
+The top five companies – Bell, Rogers, Shaw, Telus and Videotron, in that order – accounted for 71% of all revenues in 2015, by our measure, or 73% of the retail internet access market, according to the CRTC’s figures (p.
+246).

-The HHI score for internet access doubled between 2000 and 2014, but it is still low relative to most other sectors and for this measure’s standards for concentration.
+The HHI score for internet access more than doubled between 2000 and 2015, but it is still low relative to most other sectors covered by this report and for this measure’s standards for concentration.
 However, this also reflects the limits of this measure.
-A closer look shows that 90.6% of the residential retail internet access market is accounted for by the incumbent telcos and cable companies on the basis of revenue or 89.3% when measured on the basis of subscribers, for example (CRTC CMR, Tables 5.3.2 and 5.3.4).
+A closer look shows, for example, that 89% of the residential retail internet access market is accounted for by the incumbent telcos and cable companies on the basis of revenue or 88% when measured by the number of subscribers (CRTC CMR, Tables 5.3.2 and 5.3.4).

-According to the CRTC, there are about 525 independent ISPs scattered across the country, and altogether they accounted for 12% of retail internet access revenues in 2014.
-The indy ISP’s share of the retail internet access market has crawled upwards slightly over the past five years (CRTC CMR, Tables 5.3.2 and 5.3.3), but concentration at the local level remains stubbornly high.
+According to the CRTC, there are about 500 independent ISPs scattered across the country, and altogether they accounted for 11.3% of retail internet access revenues in 2015.
+While the indy ISP’s share of the retail internet access market has crawled upwards over the past five years (CRTC CMR, Tables 5.3.2 and 5.3.3), but concentration at the local level continues to be stubbornly high.

-Such observations underpinned the CRTC’s decision earlier this year that found that the indy ISPs will still need regulated wholesale access to the incumbents’ local Fibre-to-the-Premise networks if they are not to be left to wither on the vine as internet access migrates from copper and coaxial cables to fibre to the doorstep.
+Such observations underpinned the CRTC’s decision in early 2015 that found that the indy ISPs will still need regulated wholesale access to the incumbents’ local Fibre-to-the-Premise networks if they are not to be left to wither on the vine as broadband internet access migrates from copper and coaxial cables to fibre-to-the-doorstep.
 The Commission’s decision did not mince words:

 - “incumbent carriers continu[e] to dominate the retail Internet access services market” (para 125);